bcgov/nr-sustainment-capstone-2024/frontend/README.md

-# Welcome to QuackStack 'Better Berries NMP' Frontend 🚀
+# Welcome to QuackStack 'Better Berries' Frontend 🚀

 ## About the Frontend